Thursday, August 31, 2017

 This feeling of challenge then can move the recipients in one of two directions.
 For some, they’ll dare themselves to prove you right and so do what you recommend.
 Others will dare themselves to prove you wrong and so continue doing what you’ve warned them not to do.
 The researchers find this second response is more likely to occur with males than with females.
 It’s especially likely to occur among young males, who through genetic predisposition and cultural expectations are attracted to risks and show an optimism bias.

 The Adelaide/Monash researchers discuss this happening with problem gambling, tobacco smoking, and speeding on roads.
 They advise counselors to avoid daring male clients to change.
 But the advice to avoid overselling applies broadly to areas where receptivity to persuasion can be enhanced through fear.
-Raise enough fear of a real danger to win the customer’s attention and motivate action, but only to the degree that you’ve a guaranteed way to substantially reduce the risk.
+Raise enough fear of a real danger to win the customer’s attention and motivate action, but only to the degree that you are offering a way to substantially reduce the risk.

 Researchers at Auburn University find that if the fear becomes too intense or the audience doesn’t see a way out, they get defensive and start thinking about why they don’t need the item you’re wanting to sell them.
 Or if they do end up completing the purchase, chances are they’ll associate negative feelings with your store, making it less likely they’ll come back again.
 This might be truer of males than females on average.
 Still, remember there are broad differences within consumers of each gender.